japhba/japhba.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a PhD student in Jonathan Kadmon's group at the Edmond and Lily Safra Center for Brain Sciences at Hebrew University, Jerusalem.
+We are fascinated by the **vast generalization properties that enable biological agents to adapt to a variety of tasks**.
+Is the rich structure of the brain a skillfully crafted toolbox to cope with a multifaceted world, or are its compartments essentially a hysteresis artifact of evolution?

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+To tackle this question, we incorporate such symmetry breaking into machine learning models and compare learning to experiment.
+By doing so, we hope to contribute to the mutual insights that the fields of Neuroscience and Artificial Intelligence have enjoyed throughout their history.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/CV.pdf" "newtab" >}}CV{{< /staticref >}}.